DamianHurschler/grafana_dashboard_telegraf/readme.md

 ## Tags

+#### v3.2 Fixed inodes panel
+  - The inodes query was updated to correctly call the ${host} variable instead of a hardcoded hostname.

 #### v3.1 Expanded panels for smart attributes
   - Added installation, usage and upgrade instructions, plus dashboard export instructions to readme
   - Added variable to read all smart attribute names to make them selectable and allow automatic replication of panels for each selected attribute.
 Updated screenshots in readme.